tobanteAudio/neo-fdtd/README.md

 ## Installation

-PFFDTD is designed to run on a Linux system (e.g. Ubuntu/Centos/Arch).
+PFFDTD is designed to run on Linux & macOS systems.

 ### Installation (Python)